 - 36. The second significant methodological challenge for the Future Proof Councils is how to understand the nature of demand for housing.
 The approach that has been adopted by Cameron and Cochrane for the Future Proof Councils uses age-sex cohort models to forecast total population, which is then used to forecast households using "additional assumptions regarding the rates of people living in different living arrangements (e.g. couples without children, couples with children, etc.), the average number of families per household, and the average number of people per multi-person household (see Cameron et al., 2007 for further details on the method).
-The numbers of households were then derived from the number of people in each living arrangement type." - 37.
+The numbers of households were then derived from the number of people in each living arrangement type."9 - 37.
 Cameron and Cochrane further refine the forecasts be addressing the number of people that reside in non-private dwellings (NPD).
 They used "the projected age-sex distribution and the average age-sex-specific rates of NPD living for each TA from the past three Censuses."
-They note that "This explicitly assumes that the proportion of people of each age and sex who are living in NPDs will remain constant over time, although the total number and proportion of the total population living in NPDs will change as the age-sex distribution changes over time.
-In particular, we expect an increasing proportion of the population to be living in NPDs over time, as the proportion of people in older age groups increases over time and older people are (in most TAs) more likely to be living in NPDs."
+10 They note that "This explicitly assumes that the proportion of people of each age and sex who are living in NPDs will remain constant over time, although the total number and proportion of the total population living in NPDs will change as the age-sex distribution of the age-sex distribution of the total population living in NPDs will change as the age-sex distribution to be living in NPDs over time, as the proportion of people in older age groups increases over time and older people are (in most TAs) more likely to be living in NPDs."
 11 - 38.
 Over the forecast period there will be a significant shift in the nature of the population as it ages.
 This is likely to result in considerable changes to the nature of households.
-There will q
+There will